-During our last trip around the world, as usual we opted to plan a few stopovers in order to visit as many places as possible on our way back.
-So, after flying from Melbourne, Australia and visiting Singapore for a couple of days, we then took a direct flight to Berlin in Germany, where we spent 3 very interesting and intense days.
+During our latest trip around the world, as usual we planned a few stopovers in order to visit as many places as possible on our way back home.
+So, after leaving Melbourne, Australia and visiting Singapore for a couple of days, we took a direct flight to Berlin in Germany, where we spent 3 very intense days.

 So here’s our ideal itinerary to visit the essential places of Berlin in a 3-day span.